-3c: Thirty percent of migrant-eligible out-of-school youth and those who have dropped out of school will participate in instructional services.
+3c: Thirty percent of migrant-eligible out-of-school youth will participate in instructional services.

-3d: Seventy percent of secondary-aged migrant students (both those attending a home-based program and those in a center-based program for at least three weeks during the summer) will make progress toward the instructional/learning goals identified on their Secondary Student Services Plan.
+3d: Seventy percent of secondary-aged migrant students (both those attending a homebased program and those in a center-based program for at least three weeks during the summer) will make progress toward the instructional/learning goals identified on their Secondary Student Services Plan.